loongOpen/Unity-RL-Playground/README.md

 Create a Unity Project

-Open the Unity Editor and create a new 3D project.
+Open the Unity Editor, click the Open button, and select the ML-Agents project you downloaded: ml-agents-release_20—ml-agents-release_20——Project

-Import the ML-Agents Package

-In the Unity Editor, click on Window > Package Manager.
-Click the + icon in the top-left corner and select Add package from disk.
-Select the package.json files from the com.unity.ml-agents and com.unity.ml-agents.extensions directories to complete the package import.

-Verify Installation

-After installation, you should see ML-Agents and ML-Agents Extensions in the Packages folder.

 # Installing and Using the URDF Importer

+## 1. Download the URDF Importer

+Download the URDF Importer: https://github.com/Unity-Technologies/URDF-Importer

-## 1. Add the URDF Package
+## 2. Add the URDF Package

 Open the Unity Package Manager